Available with Business Analyst license.

 Ring studies are the simplest and most widely used type of market area analysis.
 The concept of a simple ring is easily understood.
 Since a businessperson might not know what shape the market or service area should be, a simple circle is used to begin the process.
-Many preliminary market studies begin with an analysis of one-, three-, and five-mile rings, but this may vary from retailer to retailer.
+Many preliminary market studies begin with an analysis of one-mile, three-mile, and five-mile rings, but this may vary from retailer to retailer.

 Once the rings have been generated, the underlying demographics are extracted.
 What is the total population within one mile?
 How many households are within three miles?
 What is the average household income within five miles?
 These are all questions that ring studies can quickly and easily answer.